bdusell/semiring-einsum/docs/index.rst

 `NumPy <https://docs.scipy.org/doc/numpy/reference/generated/numpy.einsum.html>`_,
 `TensorFlow <https://www.tensorflow.org/api_docs/python/tf/einsum>`_,
 and `PyTorch <https://pytorch.org/docs/stable/torch.html#torch.einsum>`_,
-is a function that can be used to express complicated multi-dimensional, linear algebraic tensor operations with a simple, concise syntax inspired by `Einstein summation <https://en.wikipedia.org/wiki/Einstein_notation>`_.
+is a function that can be used to express multi-dimensional, linear algebraic tensor operations with a simple, concise syntax inspired by `Einstein summation <https://en.wikipedia.org/wiki/Einstein_notation>`_.
 It is a very useful kernel that can be used to implement other tensor